-At our request, the underwriters have reserved for sale, at the initial public offering price, up to shares offered by this prospectus to directors, officers, employees and other individuals associated with us and members of their respective families and friends through a directed share program.
+At our request, the underwriters have reserved for sale, at the initial public offering price, up to 187,500 shares offered by this prospectus to directors, officers, employees and other individuals associated with us and members of their respective families and friends through a directed share program.
 The number of shares of our common stock available for sale to the general public in the offering will be reduced to the extent these persons purchase these reserved shares.
 Any reserved shares not purchased by these persons will be offered by the underwriters to the general public on the same basis as the other shares offered by this prospectus.
-Recipients of reserved shares will be required to agree with the underwriters not to sell, transfer, assign, pledge or hypothecate these shares for a period of 180 days after purchasing the shares.